 Click here for a link to the report.

-The annual publication Rich States, Poor States: ALEC-Laffer State Economic Competitiveness Index found Delaware experienced the largest improvement in terms of economic outlook in the most recent data, jumping from 44th to 37th place, thanks to a respite from recent tax hikes.
+The annual publication Rich States, Poor States: ALEC-Laffer State Economic Competitiveness Index found Delaware experienced the largest improvement regarding economic outlook in the most recent data, jumping from 44th to 37th place, thanks to a respite from recent tax hikes.

 However, Delaware still has plenty of room for progress, the report noted.
 Not mentioned was the states budget shortfall, which will make tax hikes likely.